RubenDillon/cybele/Thinfinity-Workspace/workspace7/multi-node.md

 In this tutorial we will be deploying Thinfinity Workspace v7 as an example of a typical Proof of Concept but with multiple nodes.

 We define the following scenario
-- We have a DMZ where we deploy the Gateway
+- We have a DMZ where we deploy the Gateway (in our example we will be using 198.71.59.129)
-- We have an internal secure network where we will deploy the primary broker
+- We have an internal secure network where we will deploy the primary broker (in our example we will be using 198.71.59.151)
-- We have a secondary broker where we will have a terminal server (RDS)
+- We have a secondary broker where we will have a terminal server (RDS) (in our example we will be using 216.225.206.8)

 Requirements
 ============